 Really, the better question was where not to start.
 Aside from the walls, everything was covered by a thick layer of dust.
 In the end, Erin started with the table she’d sat at.

-The wet curtain-rag raised a cloud of dust into the air, making Erin stumble away, coughing and hacking.
-She waited until the dust had settled to and tried a different approach.
+The wet curtain…rag raised a cloud of dust into the air, making Erin stumble away, coughing and hacking.
+But the actual task of cleaning was in fact very easy.

-Carefully, with exquisite care and attention to detail, Erin shoved the dust off the side of the table and onto the floor.
+Mainly, what Erin did was push the dust off the side of the table and onto the floor.
 After that she went back over the rough surface with another pass of her cloth until the table was clean.
 Then she cleaned her rag in the bucket with some water and went on to the next table.

 After a while, the water in the bucket began to turn grey with all the dust.
 Erin opened the door of the inn, tossed the water out and sat back in one of the chairs until the bucket had filled up again.
 Then she started cleaning once more.